yinkak/simple-blockchain-C/README.md

 world of cryptocurrencies.
 A blockchain is a data structure that consists of blocks, where each block contains data.
 Each block also contains a hash of the previous block, which creates a chain of blocks.
 This is a simple way to ensure that the data in the blocks is not tampered with.
-If you change the data in one block, the hash of that block will change, and the hash of the next block will no longer match the hash in the previous block.
+If you change the data in one block, the hash of that block will change, and it will no longer match the hash stored in the next block.
 Thus, if you want to successfully tamper with the data in a block, you need to tamper with all the blocks that come after it, which can be a computationally challenging task.

 To make it even more challenging, a typical blockchain requires that newly-generated blocks meet certain conditions.
 For example, Bitcoin, a popular cryptocurrency, has a *target hash* and new